Application Fee, Deposit and Contract Information

 Application Fee and Housing Deposit

 In order to request either a room or an apartment, you will need to have a current housing application on file.
-To complete the application process a non-refundable application fee of $50 and a housing deposit of $200 should be submitted.
+To complete the application process a non-refundable application fee of $50 must be submitted.
 All university housing is assigned on a first-come, first-served basis contingent upon the date of housing application and the application fee receipt.
 Housing applications cannot be processed without the application fee.
-Deposits must remain on file at all times during occupancy or to reserve a space for an upcoming semester.
+The $200 deposits must remain on file at all times during occupancy or to reserve a space for an upcoming semester.
 These fees can be paid online with a credit card here.

 Applying for Family and Efficiency Apartments